siadat/introtogo/concurrency.md

 ## Goroutines

 * Think of it as **lightweight threads**
-* Go runtime has its own scheduler, fewer kernel context-switch
+* Go runtime has its own scheduler
+* Fewer kernel context switches

 ---

 ## Channel

+* Think of it as a **broker**
+* Buffer size = number of items it can hold
 * Based on Tony Hoare's CSP (1977)
-* Think of it as a **broker**
-* Buffer size is the number of items it can hold

----

-## Channel

-* Goroutine-safe
-* Connects senders and receivers
-* Has a buffer size

 ---